Teshuva: A Discussion Guide

 Why?
 Here are some reasons that students might give for why it’s so hard to say you’re sorry:

-6. Here’s an interesting strategy to help make it a little easier to apologize when you need to: Get used to it!
+6. Pair Up: Here’s an interesting strategy to help make it a little easier to apologize when you need to: Get used to it!
 None of us are perfect.
 So if we spend a little time every day thinking about it, we can find something we did wrong to someone else.
-If you try to find someone to apologize to for something every single day that will get you in the habit of apologizing and slowly make it a little easier to do.
+If you try to find someone to apologize for something every single day that will get you in the habit of apologizing and slowly make it a little easier to do.

 There are a lot of variables that change the nature of an apology.
-Of course the first and most important thing that determines if someone will forgive you is how you make the apology.
+Of course, the first and most important thing that determines if someone will forgive you is how you make the apology.

 9. Activity (younger students): Feel free to make up or have the students make up their own examples in addition to these.
+Read these one at a time to students and have them fill in the blanks or fill them in yourself, using different students’ names.
+Then, ask what they would do in each situation.

-Extension: If there is extra time, you may want to discuss guilt and what types of behaviors make you feel more or less guilty: This discussion is used to get the students thinking about a few different ethical questions by comparing situations to each other.
+11. Optional: Extension: If there is extra time, you may want to discuss guilt and what types of behaviors make you feel more or less guilty: This discussion is used to get the students thinking about a few different ethical questions by comparing situations to each other.
 This is also a good chance to talk about the general topic of guilt.
-Sometimes feeling guilty helps us become better, but sometimes it just makes us feel down on ourselves and make us feel like there is no point in trying to be become better.
+Sometimes feeling guilty helps us become better, but sometimes it just makes us feel down on ourselves and make us feel like there is no point in trying to become better.
 Discuss with the students when they find that guilt is a good motivator and when they find that it is destructive.
 Also, if any of the examples remind them of things that they have done or seen others do encourage them to discuss those stories.
-Which make you feel the most guilty?
+Which makes you feel the most guilty?

 1. A close friend tells you a secret and you accidentally tell someone else.